research-team/robot-dream/README.md

 During the [NeuCogAr](https://github.com/research-team/neucogar) project we have managed to reimplement several basic emotinal states: fear-like, disgust-like based on two dopamine and serotonin subsystems.
 Later we have added noradrenaline subsystem completely implementing the ["cube of emotions" by Hugo Lövheim](https://en.wikipedia.org/wiki/L%C3%B6vheim_cube_of_emotion).

+The simulated brain with emotional drives needs the embodiment to have an interface with the real world with all the complexity and variety of inbound stimula.
+We could not put the cluster based simulation that is not real time into the robotic embodiment with the computational capacity similar to one notebook.
+To solve the computational capacity gap problem we have introduced the two phases approach.
+The working metaphor is the dreaming and wake phase of a mammalian life.

 we came to the idea of a roobtic embodiment.

 Prototype implementation of an architecture suggested in Robot Dream paper (http://arxiv.org/abs/1603.03007)